plungepool/wiki-dot-plungepool-dot-dev/src/bonsai.md

 - Acquired in May 2024 from local bonsai club raffle.
 - **Styling notes:** This one came nicely styled already with a deadwood feature near the base.
 - **Next repotting - Unsure:** Repot in spring or fall, every 2-3 years when roots are reaching out near the bottom of the pot.
-- **Current soil - Unsure:** Soil has organic matter sprinkled on top.
+- **Current soil - Unsure:** Soil has inorganic matter and moss sprinkled on top.
 - **Sunlight - Full sun:** Starting in full sun to see how it does.
 - **Growing season:**  Spring through summer.
 Blooms mid-late June.
 - **Dormant season:** Evergreen.